WendyKKelly/updog/_posts/updog-treats-upcycle.md

   url: '/assets/blog/updog-treats-upcycle/cover.jpg'
 ---

-Mid-January, fire in our little wood fireplace.
-Mike and I talking by the fire, our lovely dog, Luna, at our feet.
+Mid-January, Mike and I talking by the fire, our lovely dog, Luna, at our feet.
-I had just found out that the one ingredient treats I was so proud to have discovered were dangerous.
+I had just found out that the one-ingredient treats I was so proud to have discovered were dangerous.
 [In fact, they were the cause of kidney failure in at least one local Nelson dog.](https://www.nelsonstar.com/news/nelson-pet-owners-warned-about-dog-treats/)
-The article I stumbled upon was from 2016, so it isn't news.
-But it was news to me.
+The article I stumbled upon in the Nelson Star was from 2016.
+How could I not have known?
+Luna seemed fine — she's a large dog and I hadn't been feeding them to her for long.
 Comments after the article  suggested that the dear dog's human shouldn't have trusted treats made in China and instead should buy Canadian treats.
 That got me thinking.

 ### Locally Sourced & Made